marcpaterno/spack_retreat/plan-for-standard-builds.md

   \label{fig:spack_environments}
 \end{figure}

-1. The *tools* layer includes tools that are used for development but again which code is not linked.
+1. The *tools* layer includes tools that are used for development but against which code is not linked.
    Examples include compilers, *git*, *cmake*, and *ninja*.

 2. The *substrate* layer includes products for which we (CSAID) are not in control of the source code.